Website Internationalization (i18n): The Ultimate Guide

 • 64% of buyers value localized content.

-Among all the possible investments you can make, improving your customers’ user experience provides the highest returns.
+In fact, of all the investments you can make, improving your customers’ user experience provides the highest returns.
 According to WebFX, every dollar invested in UX provided a $100 return.
 That’s an ROI of 9,900%!

-But, before you can start to localize your website, it must be internationalized.
+But, before you can localize your website, you must first deal with website internationalization.

 3. Is your website internationalized?

-• If your website contains hard-coded strings (website strings/texts embedded inside the code like the example below), then it isn’t internationalized.
+• If it contains hard-coded strings, then it isn’t internationalized.

 <div class=”ui-section-hero–content”>